Dooperlzwak/SpeechRNT/CONTRIBUTING.md

-## Contributing to SpeechRNT
+## Contributing to Vocr

-Thanks for your interest in contributing!
-This guide explains how to get set up, make changes safely, run tests, and submit a high‑quality pull request.
+Thank you for your interest in contributing to Vocr!
+This document provides guidelines and information to help you contribute effectively., run tests, and submit a high‑quality pull request.

 If anything is unclear, open a discussion or an issue — improvements to this document are welcome.